criteo/consul-templaterb/README.md

 ## License

-The gem is available as open source under the terms of the Apache v2 license.
+The gem is available as Open-Source under the terms of the Apache v2 license.
 See [LICENSE.txt](LICENSE.txt) file.